doszyja/transactions-interview/README.md

 ## Introduction

+Acordingly to requirements application uses React and Typescript.
+Additionaly Nextjs added.
+Not much time to do everything as tidy as want (1 day).
+However all excercise steps complete.

+// Dominik Szyja
+## App description

+To run application, run following commands in task directory:

+    yarn
+	yarn dev

+Server will be available on http://localhost:3000.

+## Excercise description

 Application should contain list of bank transactions, based on design structure from _design.png_ file and contain following functionalities: